 RxISK has a number of tools and resources to help inform and support those experiencing withdrawal problems, or for those who are about to start a drug and are concerned that it might be difficult to stop at the end of their treatment.

-Courses specific to withdrawal:
+Courses taught by leading researchers specific to withdrawal:

 Taking Back Control

-An ideal teaching tool for peers working in a recovery center setting:
+Self-management of mental health medication is a teaching tool for professionals and peers working in a recovery center setting.